Ballybrittas

 Ballybrittas (IPA:[ˈbˠalʲəˈbʲɾʲɪt̪ˠaːʃ]) is a small village in the northeast of County Laois, Ireland situated on the R445 about 5 km SW of Monasterevin, County Kildare.
 Formerly on the N7 Dublin - Limerick road, the village is now bypassed by the M7 motorway.

 Amenities

 Businesses in the village include a pub, a service station, and a number of small businesses.

-The local schools and churches are nearby in Rath and Killenard, while the local Gaelic Athletic Association club Courtwood is nearby.
+The local schools and churches are nearby in Rath and Killenard.
+A Church of Ireland church just outside the village is known as Rathdaire.The local Gaelic Athletic Association club Courtwood is nearby.